AccRPA/react/react-memory-game/README.md

+# Memory Card Game

-# React + TypeScript + Vite + Firebase
+This is an application built with React + TypeScript + Vite + Firebase

-firebase deploy --only hosting:memory-card-game-fun
+Have fun!